Adam Whitehead: Early life

+Competitive swimming career

 Whitehead competed at the 2000 Summer Olympics in Sydney, Australia.
 There he was eliminated in the qualifying heats of the men's 100 m and 200 m breaststroke.

 He represented England and won a bronze medal in the 200 metres breaststroke event, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 Four years later he won a gold medal and silver medal in the breaststroke events at the 2002 Commonwealth Games.

 At the ASA National British Championships he won the 50 metres breaststroke and the 100 metres breaststroke in 1999.
 However, in his strongest event, the 200 metres breaststroke, he won the title three times (1998, 1999 and 2000).

-Personal life
+Mentoring and management

 After this, he worked with the Dame Kelly Holmes Trust as an athlete mentor, using the experiences and skills he gained as an elite sports performer to inspire and support young people, and later in a management role.